leylabmpi/Struo2/README.md

 ## Setting a location for necessary files

+The pipeline requires a few publicly available database files (see below).
+Some files are large and require many hours to download.

 ```
-# creating a directory to hold all of the necessary Struo2 data files
+# Create a directory to hold all of the necessary Struo2 data files
+# The directory location can be anywhere on your file system
 OUTDIR=./data/
 mkdir -p $OUTDIR
 ```